devham236/Yap-Away/README.md

-# Chat Away ✉️📬✏️
+# Yap Away ✉️📬✏️

-Welcome to Chat Away!
+Welcome to Yap Away!
 A real-time messaging application using the popular MERN tech stack.

 ## Demo/Preview